 Modifying Pharmaceutical Approaches for the Evolving Customer

-When we think of the standard pharmaceutical in person consultancy or educational meetings (CHE), we come to realize that the majority of the participants are “traditionalists”.
+When we think of the standard pharmaceutical in-person consultancy or educational meetings (CHE), we come to realize that the majority of the participants are “traditionalists”.
 Unfortunately, since many of them are getting older and retiring, they now only represent 18% of the total physician universe.
-The values of traditionalists no longer represent mainstream physician thinking these days and the motivation to get into medicine by millenials has changed drastically.
-We are seeing a “feminization” of medicine and a growth of the “networker” physician rising through the ranks of millenials who have an intense need for collaboration and work life balance as well as doing work that has positive ramifications for the collective good.
+The values of traditionalists no longer represent mainstream physician thinking these days and the motivation to get into medicine by millennials has changed drastically.
+We are seeing a “feminization” of medicine and a growth of the “networker” physician rising through the ranks of millennials who have an intense need for collaboration and work-life balance, as well as doing work that has positive ramifications for the collective good.
 It is also important to note that with the decline of traditionalists and the increase in networkers, we also see a greater openness to embracing generic brands versus staying loyal to branded pharmaceutical products.

-At Impetus Digital, we believe that the pharmaceutical industry has a real opportunity to adjust to accommodate the evolution of the healthcare providers who making the decisions that will affect patients and the healthcare system as a whole in the future.
-We can engage the “networkers” very effectively through online discussion forum advisory boards where they can help to shape patient support programs, clinical trial protocols, medical, marketing and market access programs and strategies that can impact patients and physician practices in a very impactful way.
-We also believe that online or virtual advisory boards can allow companies to “mix and match” their customer target segments to create “positive tensions” that can provoke, inspire and challenge ideas and encourage new thinking.
+At Impetus Digital, we believe that the pharmaceutical industry has a real opportunity to adjust to accommodate the evolution of the healthcare providers who make the decisions that will affect patients and the healthcare system as a whole in the future.
+We can engage the “networkers” very effectively through online discussion forum advisory boards where they can help to shape patient support programs; clinical trial protocols; medical, marketing, and market access programs; and strategies that can impact patients and physician practices in a very impactful way.
+We also believe that online or virtual advisory boards can allow companies to “mix and match” their customer target segments to create “positive tensions” that can provoke, inspire, and challenge ideas and encourage new thinking.